etalab/csv_detective_api/README.md

 # How?
 CSV Detective has two strategies to detect a column type:

-1. Rules + References: using regular expressions and also comparing the values with reference data (e.g., if the value 69007 appears in a list of postal codes, then it is a postal code.
+1.   _Rules + References_: using regular expressions and also comparing the values with reference data (e.g., if the value 69007 appears in a list of postal codes, then it is a postal code.
-2. Supervised Learning (In progress): manually tagging columnt types and then determining simple features coupled to the content of the cells themselves to train classification algorithms.
+2.   _Supervised Learning (In progress)_: manually tagging columnt types and then determining simple features coupled to the content of the cells themselves to train classification algorithms.

-## python-flask-docker-sklearn-template
-A simple example of python api for real time machine learning.
-On init, a simple linear regression model is created and saved on machine.
-On request arrival for prediction, the simple model is loaded and returning prediction.
-For more information read [this post](https://blog.solutotlv.com/deployed-scikit-learn-model-flask-docker/?utm_source=Github&utm_medium=python-flask-sklearn-docker-template)

-# requirements
+# Requirements

-docker installed
+The easiest way to install this API is by cloning it and creating a Docker container.
+To do this you first need docker and docker-compose installed.

-# Run on docker - local
+## Run on docker - local

-docker build . -t {some tag name}  -f ./Dockerfile_local
-detached : docker run -p 3000:5000 -d {some tag name}
-interactive (recommended for debug): docker run -p 3000:5000 -it {some tag name}

-# Run on docker - production

-Using uWSGI and nginx for production
-docker build . -t {some tag name}
-detached : docker run -p 3000:80 -d {some tag name}
-interactive (recommended for debug): docker run -p 3000:80 -it {some tag name}

-# Run on local computer

-python -m venv env
-source env/bin/activate
-python -m pip install -r ./requirements.txt
-python main.py
+1. After cloning, move into the project's folder and run `docker-compose up`.

-# Use sample api
+## Use sample api

-127.0.0.1:3000/isAlive
-127.0.0.1:3000/prediction/api/v1.0/some_prediction?f1=4&f2=4&f3=4

-# csv_detective_api
-API to find the output of csv_detective
+The API is described in `localhost:5000` via a swagger interface.